 Each trading entity also performs the acquired non-regulated business retail activity of its former parent.
-This includes business retail activity in Scotland, provision of water and waste services to customers already outside of the regulated environment in England (those with consumption over 5ML/annum, and, in the case of WPL, Value Added Services, which consist of water advisory and consultancy services to customers in England and Scotland.
+This includes business retail activity in Scotland and provision of water and waste services to customers already outside of the regulated environment in England (those with consumption over 5ML/annum.
 These costs also need to be allocated to the correct entity and then separated so that a view of only appointed activity can be obtained.